-As we gather to celebrate the God who is setting all things right, we are continually shaped by what we value most.
+As we join God in the renewal of all things, we are continually shaped by what we value most.

 We desire to be fully present to God and others.
 We then embody His presence as we love our neighbors, being fully present to those God has entrusted to our care.

 - We make space daily to interact with God

 - We invite God’s transformation through the Scriptures